Nadia Petrova: 2012: Major bounce-back in singles and doubles

 After the US Open, Petrova entered the Pan Pacific Open and was seeded 17th.
 In the first round, she swept past Peng of China with a comfortable win.
 In the second round, she faced Romanian Simona Halep, whom she defeated.
 In the third round, she faced a tough battle against Petra Martić, but eventually prevailed.
 In the quarterfinals, Petrova upset the sixth seed Sara Errani.
 Next she faced the eighth seed Sam Stosur, whom she eventually defeated comfortably.
 This meant that Petrova reached her second final of the year, where she faced third seed Agnieszka Radwańska, the defending champion.
 In the final, Petrova defeated Radwańska, 6–0, 1–6, 6–3, to win her biggest tournament to date.
-This was Petrova's 12th career WTA singles title.
-After reaching the final in Moscow with Kirilenko, the pair qualified for the WTA Tour Championships in Istanbul to compete in doubles.
-The pair caused a major upset by defeating world No. 1 pairing Sara Errani and Roberta Vinci in the semifinals, then followed it up by beating the second seeded Czech team Andrea Hlaváčková and Lucie Hradecká to win the title.
+This was Petrova's 12th career singles title.
+After reaching the final in Moscow with Kirilenko, the pair qualified for the Tour Championships in Istanbul to compete in doubles.
+The pair caused a major upset by defeating world No. 1 pairing Errani/Vinci in the semifinals, then followed it up by beating the second seeded Czech team Andrea Hlaváčková and Lucie Hradecká to win the title.
 This marked Petrova's second WTA Tour Championship crown in doubles, after winning in 2004, and enabled her to finish with her best ever year-end doubles ranking of world No. 5.
-She then traveled to Sofia to compete in the WTA Tournament of Champions for the first time.
+She then traveled to Sofia to compete in the Tournament of Champions for the first time.
 After winning all three of her round-robin matches, she beat Vinci in the semifinals in three sets, and Caroline Wozniacki in the final to win her 13th career WTA singles title and her third of the year.
 This helped Petrova finish the year ranked No. 12 in the world in singles, her highest since 2008.